- The villain's power relies on said armor, forcing the heroes to find a way around to hurt him.

 - Darth Vader.
 In addition to evoking the look of a Black Knight against the unarmored farmboy, the armor/life support emphasizes his inhumanity.

 - The Rebel Alliance forces tend to have uniforms with with little more than flak armor, compared to the Empire's Stormtroopers who are armored head to toe.
 Even their pilots are Faceless Mooks.

 - Played with in The Last Samurai with the armored samurai vs. the modern Japanese army in western uniforms.

-- Inverted in Iron Man 3's final battle, where the eponymous hero, famed for his Powered Armor, fights the Big Bad who wore normal clothes.
+- Inverted in Iron Man 3's final battle, where the eponymous hero, famed for his Powered Armor, fights the Big Bad who wears normal clothes.

 - In Journey to the West, after starting the eponymous journey with Tripitaka, Sun Wukong wears nothing but a tunic and a tiger pelt used as a kilt, and being monks neither Pigsy or Sandy carry armor.
 Most of his opponents will show some impressive armors, helmets and plates, usually described in high detail.
 Of course, that doesn't help them much.